 Brawerman Elementary School East is located on the historic Erika J. Glazer Family Campus of Wilshire Boulevard Temple, situated on the corner of Wilshire and Hobart Boulevards.

-The building of Brawerman Elementary School to serve Eastside families and the area’s growing population was a cornerstone of Wilshire Boulevard Temple’s restoration and redevelopment.
-The project is the most significant redevelopment project of any synagogue in America and reflects the Temple’s commitment to the Jewish community, the City of Los Angeles, and the resurgence of its Wilshire Center/Koreatown neighborhood.
+A cornerstone of Wilshire Boulevard Temple’s restoration and redevelopment, beginning in 2011, our Eastside campus was built to serve the Jewish community's growing population.
+The project reflects the Temple’s commitment to the Jewish community, the City of Los Angeles, and the resurgence of its Wilshire Center/Koreatown neighborhood.

-With restoration of The Temple’s iconic Magnin Sanctuary, a Byzantine-revival architectural masterpiece dedicated in 1929 and now listed on the National Register of Historic Places, construction of new school buildings, the Karsh Family Social Service Center, and recreation facilities, we transformed the entire city block on which our historic Temple Campus stands into the most vibrant center of Jewish life in Los Angeles—a vital Jewish village, and an oasis for our neighbors, in the heart of the city.
+With restoration of The Temple’s iconic Magnin Sanctuary, now listed on the National Register of Historic Places, construction of new school buildings, the Karsh Family Social Service Center, and recreation facilities, we transformed the entire city block on which our historic Temple Campus stands into the most vibrant center of Jewish life in Los Angeles—a vital Jewish village, and an oasis for our neighbors, in the heart of the city.

 Brawerman East Features: